Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

-The second assumption imposes compactness and smoothness conditions.
-Compactness can be relaxed at the cost of more complicated and cumbersome proofs, while the smoothness conditions are fairly tight.
+Throughout the paper we use bars to denote trimmed supports with respect to $D$, e.g., $\overline{\D\W\Z} = \{(d,w,z) \in \D\W\Z : d \in \overline{\D} \}$, and $\overline{\V} = \{\vv_0(d,w,z): (d,w,z) \in \overline{\D\W\Z}\}$.
+The next assumption imposes compactness and smoothness conditions.
+Compactness is imposed over the trimmed supports and can be relaxed at the cost of more complicated and cumbersome proofs.
+Moreover, we do not require compactness of the support of $Y$, which is important to cover the tobit model.
+The smoothness conditions are fairly tight.

-\begin{condition}[Compactness and smoothness] \ \ (a) The set $\mathcal{YDWZCX}$ is compact. (b) The endogenous regressor $D$ has a continuous conditional density $f_{D}(\cdot \mid w,z)$ that is bounded above by a constant uniformly in $(w,z) \in \mathcal{WZ}$. (c) The random variable $Y$ has a conditional density $f_{Y}(y \mid x,c)$ on $(c,\infty)$ that is uniformly continuous in $y \in (c,\infty)$ uniformly in $(x,c) \in \mathcal{XC}$, and bounded above by a constant uniformly in $(x,c) \in \mathcal{XC}$. (d) The derivative vector $\partial_v x(d,w,v)$ exists and its components are uniformly continuous in $v\in [0,1]$ uniformly in $(d,w) \in \mathcal{DW}$, and are bounded in absolute value by a constant, uniformly in $(d,w,v) \in \mathcal{DWV}$. \end{condition}
+\begin{condition}[Compactness and smoothness] (a) The set $\overline{\mathcal{DWZCX}}$ is compact. (b) The endogenous regressor $D$ has a continuous conditional density $f_{D}(\cdot \mid w,z)$ that is bounded above by a constant uniformly in $(w,z) \in \overline{\mathcal{WZ}}$. (c) The random variable $Y$ has a conditional density $f_{Y}(y \mid x,c)$ on $(c,\infty)$ that is uniformly continuous in $y \in (c,\infty)$ uniformly in $(x,c) \in \overline{\mathcal{XC}}$, and bounded above by a constant uniformly in $(x,c) \in \overline{\mathcal{XC}}$. (d) The derivative vector $\partial_v x(d,w,v)$ exists and its components are uniformly continuous in $v\in\overline{\V}$ uniformly in $(d,w) \in \overline{\mathcal{DW}}$, and are bounded in absolute value by a constant, uniformly in $(d,w,v) \in \overline{\mathcal{DWV}}$. \end{condition}

 The following assumption is a high-level condition on the function-valued estimator of the control variable.
-We assume that it has an asymptotic functional linear representation.
-Moreover, this functional estimator, while not necessarily living in a Donsker class, can be approximated by a random function that does live in a Donsker class.
+We assume that it has a uniform asymptotic functional linear representation.
+The trimming device facilitates this assumption because it limits the convergence to a region that excludes the tails of the control variable.
+Moreover, the function-valued estimator, while not necessarily living in a Donsker class, can be approximated by a random function that does live in a Donsker class.
 We will fully verify this condition for the case of quantile regression and distribution regression under more primitive conditions.
+Let $T(d) := 1(d \in \overline{\D})$ and $\|f\|_{T,\infty} := \sup_{a \in \mathcal{A}} |T(d) f(a)|$ for any function $f : \mathcal{A} \mapsto \mathbb{R}$.

-\begin{condition}[Estimator of the control variable] We have an estimator of the control variable of the form $\widehat{V}=\widehat{\vartheta}(D,W, Z),$ such that uniformly over $(d,w,z) \in \mathcal{DWZ}$, (a)
+\begin{condition}[Estimator of the control variable] We have an estimator of the control variable of the form $\widehat{V}=\widehat{\vartheta}(D,W, Z)$ such that uniformly over $\overline{\D\W\Z}$, (a)

-where $\Ep_{P}[\ell(A, D,W,Z)^2] < \infty$ and $\| \frac{1}{\sqrt{n}} \sum_{i=1}^{n} \ell(A_i, \cdot)\|_{\infty} = O_{\Pr}(1)$, and (b)
+where $\Ep_{P}[T \ell(A, D,W,Z)^2] < \infty$ and $\| \frac{1}{\sqrt{n}} \sum_{i=1}^{n} \ell(A_i, \cdot)\|_{T,\infty} = O_{\Pr}(1)$, and (b)